Trichomonas Vaginalis (Discharge)

 This test looks for the Trichomonas vaginalis (T. vaginalis) parasite.
 This parasite causes a sexually transmitted infection (STI) called trichomoniasis.
 This is a common type of STI.
-The parasite is more likely to infect women than men.
+The parasite is more likely to infect females than males.

 Experts have traditionally thought it causes few complications.
-But during pregnancy, it can raise a woman's risk of having her baby prematurely.
-Infected mothers are also more likely to have a low birth weight baby.
-Trichomoniasis can also raise people's risk of becoming infected with or transmitting another sexually transmitted infection (STI), such as HIV.
-In men, this parasite can cause inflammation of the urethra.
+But it can raise a pregnant person's risk of having their baby prematurely.
+Infected pregnant people are also more likely to have a low-birth-weight baby.
+Trichomoniasis can also raise your risk of becoming infected with or transmitting another STI, such as HIV.
+In males, this parasite can cause inflammation of the urethra.

 Why do I need this test?

 You may need this test to find out whether you have T. vaginalis.
 Many people who are infected have no symptoms.
-Only about 30% of people have symptoms.
+Only about 3 in 10 people have symptoms.